kubesphere/kubekey/docs/config-example.md

     enabled: false
   logging:                 # Whether to install KubeSphere logging system.
 Flexible logging functions are provided for log query, collection and management in a unified console.
 Additional log collectors can be added, such as Elasticsearch, Kafka and Fluentd.
     enabled: false
-    elasticsearchMasterReplicas: 1   # total number of master nodes, it's not allowed to use even number
-    elasticsearchDataReplicas: 1     # total number of data nodes
     logsidecarReplicas: 2
-    elasticsearchMasterVolumeSize: 4Gi   # Volume size of Elasticsearch master nodes
-    elasticsearchDataVolumeSize: 20Gi    # Volume size of Elasticsearch data nodes
-    logMaxAge: 7                     # Log retention time in built-in Elasticsearch, it is 7 days by default.
-    elkPrefix: logstash              # The string making up index names.
-The index name will be formatted as ks-<elk_prefix>-log
   metrics_server:                    # Whether to install metrics-server.
 IT enables HPA (Horizontal Pod Autoscaler).
   monitoring:                        #
     prometheusReplicas: 1            # Prometheus replicas are responsible for monitoring different segments of data source and provide high availability as well.